ndlib/noids/README.md

 =====

 Implements a server to provide a [NOID][] service.
-There are currently a file system storage plugin.
-It would be easy enough to also store information on minted noids in a database.
+It can persist its state to either the file system or a mysql database.
 For compatibility with existing ids, the minting tries to follow how the [Ruby Noid][] gem works.